Last updated: November 11, 2020

 - If positive COVID-19 testing and negative symptom survey: postpone the procedure and, if needed, hold a meeting with the Multidisciplinary Board for a risk/benefit evaluation to consider proceeding with the surgery or procedure.

 - If positive symptom survey and COVID-19 test: Postpone the procedure and, if needed, consult with the Multidisciplinary Board meeting to perform risk/benefit evaluation if the procedure cannot be postponed.

 - If negative screening and negative ABBOTT test à proceed with the procedure

-- Multidisciplinary Board: Can be convened to decide concern performing a procedure on a patient with a positive COVID-19 test and/or positive symptom survey.
-The Multidisciplinary Board will consist of a surgical team member, the Director of Surgical Services, an anesthesiologist, a critical care specialist, and an infectious disease specialist.
-The Multidisciplinary Board will assess the risk/benefit of proceeding to surgery in the event that surgery should no longer be postponed.
+- Multidisciplinary Panel: Can be convened to decide concern performing a procedure on a patient with a positive COVID-19 test and/or positive symptom survey.
+The Multidisciplinary Panel will consist of a surgical team member, the Director of Surgical Services, an anesthesiologist, a critical care specialist, and an infectious disease specialist.
+The Multidisciplinary Panel will assess the risk/benefit of proceeding to surgery in the event that surgery should no longer be postponed.
 Retesting may be necessary.

 - PPE Protocol Adherence: The PAT and OPS staff will wear level 3 masks throughout the patient’s care visit even if the test is negative.
 During testing in PAT, the staff will adhere to the PPE requirements (N95 Mask, gown, and face shield).
 If the test is positive all members will wear an N95 with a face shield.